-Sister Ingalls chained herself to a flagpole at a nuclear test site, but the real Sister Ingalls — pacifist nun Sister Ardeth Platte — actually cut a chain link fence around a Colorado missile silo with two other nuns and proceeded to paint the sign of the cross on the Minuteman III silo in her own blood, using a baby bottle as a paintbrush!
-That's hard core.
+Sister Ingalls (Beth Fowler) chained herself to a flagpole at a nuclear test site, but the real Sister Ingalls—pacifist nun Sister Ardeth Platte—actually cut a chain link fence around a Colorado missile silo with two other nuns and proceeded to paint the sign of the cross on the Minuteman III silo in her own blood, using a baby bottle as a paintbrush!
+That’s hard-core.

-Kerman's "bunkie," Miss Natalie, was the inspiration for Miss Claudette.
-In the memoir, Kerman and Natalie get along and become close friends, but she never finds out what Miss Natalie's "in for."
+Kerman’s “bunkie,” Miss Natalie, was the inspiration for Miss Claudette (Michelle Hurst).
+In the memoir, Kerman and Natalie get along and become close friends, but she never finds out what Miss Natalie’s “in for.”

-Yoga Jones is based on Yoga Janet from the memoir, who was doing a two-year sentence on a marijuana charge.
-Kerman describes her as "fiftyish, tall, fair and striking" and "like me — a middle-class drug criminal."
-In the show, Yoga Jones confesses that she's in jail on murder charges: she grew weed in her backyard, but she was an "old-fashioned drunk" who ended up accidentally killing an 8-year-old boy she mistook for a deer fucking with her crops.
+Yoga Jones (Constance Shulman) is based on Yoga Janet from the memoir, who was doing a two-year sentence on a marijuana charge.
+Kerman describes her as “fiftyish, tall, fair and striking” and “like me—a middle-class drug criminal.”
+In the show, Yoga Jones confesses that she’s in jail on murder charges: she grew weed in her backyard, but she was an “old-fashioned drunk” who ended up accidentally killing an 8-year-old boy she mistook for a deer fucking with her crops.

 In real life, Pennsatucky had lost custody of her kid, and Kerman considers her “perceptive and sensitive” while acknowledging that she “had great difficulty expressing herself in a way that was not off-putting to others, and she got loud and angry when she felt disrespected, which was often.”
 Like many incarcerated women, Kerman feels that nothing “would have prevented [Pennsatucky] from living a perfectly happy life, but her problems made her vulnerable to drugs and to the men who had them to offer.”

-Sophia Bursett was inspired by "Vanessa Robinson," a transgender inmate serving a short sentence who Kerman describes as "cheerful, drag-queen funny, smart and observant and sensitive to what others were thinking and feeling" as well as "six feet, four inches of blond, coffee-colored, balloon-breasted," and who the guards call "Richard" and the inmates call the "he-she."
-Like Sophia, Vanessa was denied her hormones in prison, which Kerman claimed caused Vanessa to retain "several male characteristics that would have been less evident otherwise, most notably her voice" — which is inaccurate, actually, because hormone replacement therapy for trans* women cannot change a voice which has already been subjected to testosterone.
+Sophia Burset (Laverne Cox) was inspired by “Vanessa Robinson,” a transgender inmate serving a short sentence who Kerman describes as “cheerful, drag-queen funny, smart and observant and sensitive to what others were thinking and feeling” as well as “six feet, four inches of blond, coffee-colored, balloon-breasted,” and who the guards call “Richard” and the inmates call the “he-she.”
+Like Sophia, Vanessa was denied her hormones in prison, which Kerman claimed caused Vanessa to retain “several male characteristics that would have been less evident otherwise, most notably her voice”—which is inaccurate, actually, because hormone replacement therapy for trans* women cannot change a voice which has already been subjected to testosterone.
 Going off hormones can impact other physical changes enabled by HRT, however, like those related to fat distribution, muscle development, body hair and skin.

 Taystee’s return to the prison inspired so many feelings: sadness that she got locked up again, happiness that she was back on the show, delight that she and Poussey could be besties again.
 But the conversation between Taystee and Poussey in the library was perhaps the series’ most intentional indictment of the system in the entire season, in which Taystee recalls the impossibility of “starting over” after prison.
 She had no place to live, clothes to wear, or food to eat.
 It was impossible to find a good-paying job, and check-ins with parole officers loomed ever-present.

-Many groups are working to change these conditions, however, such as The Women's Prison Association Re-entry Services.
-There are regional initiatives too, like Jersey's Female Offender Re-Entry Group Effort, and Mercy Programs Northeast's LIFE Prison Reentry Program for Women Prisoners, which provides business education programs to Oregon female convicts focused on teaching skills required to establish self-sufficiency and economic stability through business, entrepreneurship and pro-social life skills.
+Many groups are working to change these conditions, however, such as the Women’s Prison Association Reentry Services.
+There are regional initiatives too, like New Jersey’s Female Offender Re-Entry Group Effort, and Mercy Programs Northeast’s LIFE Prison Reentry Program for Women Prisoners, which provides business education programs to Oregon female convicts focused on teaching skills required to establish self-sufficiency and economic stability through business, entrepreneurship, and pro-social life skills.

 The vast majority of women in the prison system are not going to be able to continue with their lives largely unaltered by the Department of Corrections, and truthfully, neither the book nor the show probably go far enough in terms of depicting the Sisyphean situation incarcerated women are forced into.
 But it does seem that both are making a good faith effort to push that conversation forward, and given how desperately this conversation needs to be had on a national level, it seems smart to take the show up on its offer and use this as a jumping off point to start talking about the real women whose stories are implied on the screen.